 If you find there’s too much to say and not enough space then you might need to adjust your leaflet size.
 A4 leaflets have plenty of room for lots of information, and will allow you to present more details without comprising on space.
 You can even make smaller versions of your leaflet, down to A6 and A7 sizes, with less information, but used more as a reminder for a quicker, more concise advert.

 If you find a flat leaflet doesn’t hold all the information you need, spread out the content with a folded version.

-This leaflet is a beautiful and alternative way to promote guitar lessons.
+This business leaflet is a beautiful and alternative way to promote guitar lessons.
 The large empty space filled with a block colour initially grabs the reader’s attention, whilst the clever illustration of guitar strings with the simple title ensures the message is clear and projected across.

 7) Eye-catching imagery

 The best leaflet designs are bold and daring with their images.
 If you sell food, try showing a mouth-watering image of your best looking product close up.
 If you need something more abstract, experiment with bright, contrasting colours which draw in the eye.

 However, Garr Reynolds famously stated in his book on design fundamentals Presentation Zen Design; “if everything is high contrast, nothing stands out”.
 Try using a toned down background to make the colours pop out and act as a magnet which pulls the reader’s eye to a point on the leaflet.

 This leaflet follows this rule exactly.
 A black and white image is highlighted by multi-coloured circles which cover different parts of the woman.
 Against a neutral, stone background, a monochrome flyer is brought to life in a fun filled fiesta of a flyer!

 8) Choose a title that says it all